RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Examples

 \section{Examples}

 This section guides the reader through a set of examples to demonstrate how to use \verb|RobustNeuralnetworks.jl| for machine learning in Julia.
-We will consider three examples: image classification, reinforcement learning, and nonlinear observer design.
-These examples will provide further insight into the benefits of using robust models and the reasoning behind key design decisions made when developing the package.
+We will consider three examples: image classification, reinforcement learning, and nonlinear state-observer design.
+These examples will provide further insight into the benefits of using robust models and the reasoning behind key design decisions made in the development of the package.

 We use \verb|relu| activation functions in all examples, but other choices of activation function (e.g: \verb|tanh|) are equally valid.
-We note that any activation function used in a REN or LBDN must have a maximum slope of 1.0, as outlined in \cite{Revay++2021b,Wang+Manchester2023}.
+We note that any activation function used in a REN or LBDN must have a maximum slope of 1.0, as outlined in \cite{Revay++2023,Wang+Manchester2023}.
 For more examples with RENs and LBDNs, please see the package documentation\footnote{\url{https://acfr.github.io/RobustNeuralNetworks.jl/}}.